pkivolowitz/student_accessible_files/1810/projects/p3/README.md

 Your job is to write only what is indicated. `main()` isn't to be modified.

-## Insertion sort algorithm
+## Inserting in sorted order algorithm

-An insertion sort is an **inefficient** method of sorting whereby the collection is iterated over repeatedly as each element is added in sorted order.
+This sort is an **inefficient** method of sorting because the collection is iterated over repeatedly as each element is added in sorted order.

 The idea is that a new element is inserted immediately *before* the first element which is larger than the one to be inserted.